go4orward/gowebgl/README.md

 ## ToDo List

 - user selection using collision detection with a ray from camera
-- dynamic switching of world map projections (Mercator, Stereographic, etc)
+- graticules on the globe
 - coast lines and country border lines on the world map
-- graticules on the globe
+- support for world map projections (Mercator, Stereographic, etc)
 - 'webglgalaxy' maybe?

 ## Thanks